 If you are fighting your Aloe vera plant for flowers, you are not alone.
 Most people struggle to get their Aloe vera plants to bloom when growing them indoors.
 But their usual yellow or orange tubular flowers, grown high on long, elegant stems, are a rare sighting in households due to the inadequate sunlight they receive.

-Aloe vera plants are built for the desert climate of Africa, where they receive large amounts of direct sunlight for a majority of the day.
+Aloe vera plants are built for the desert climate of Africa, where they receive large amounts of direct sunlight for the majority of the day.
 This large dose of bright light that Aloe veras are accustomed to does not translate smoothly to a household setting, where the location of the house and the plant may limit the amount of sunlight that reaches the plant.

 Adjusting the Indoor Placement of Your Aloe Vera Plant